-In July 2022, as part of the graphene manufacturing expansion project, the Company expanded its lease agreement at the Richlands Headquarters to include a new warehouse in the same office location.
-The new lease which covers a five year lease term, meets the recognition criteria as a right-of-use ("ROU") asset under IFRS 16.
-The ROU assets and corresponding lease liabilities are recognised on the balance sheet with lease payments split between lease liability principal repayments and interest expense and therefore do not appear under occupancy expenses.
+The Company's Richlands Headquarters and warehouse lease meets the recognition criteria as a right-of-use ("ROU") asset under IFRS 16.
+The ROU asset and corresponding lease liability are recognised on the balance sheet with lease payments split between lease liability principal repayments and interest expense and therefore do not appear under occupancy expenses.
 Depreciation of the leased asset is recorded on a straight-line basis.

-Overall occupancy expenses increased from \$37K to \$84K from Q1FY22 to Q1FY23, primarily due to \$35K higher rental outgoings costs associated with the Company's Richlands headquarters lease, including the new warehouse lease, which has resulted in a corresponding increase in all occupany expenses.
+Overall occupancy expenses increased from \$44K to \$95K from Q2FY22 to Q2FY23, primarily due to \$24K higher rental outgoings costs associated with the Company's Richlands headquarters lease, including the new warehouse lease from July 2022, which has resulted in a corresponding increase in all occupany expenses.